LioQing/eel/README.md

 # Eel

-A toy programming language leveraging explicit evaluation to allow evaluating functions to structs, and structs to values.
+A toy programming language leveraging explicit evaluation to allow unifying the declaration of functions and types.

 ## Motivation